Angelina Jolie’s Kids Maddox & ‘Tomboy’ Shiloh Steal Spotlight At Movie Debut

 Angelina Jolie has a special bond with Cambodia, and at a recent press conference for her new project, First They Killed My Father, she shared how her children have developed close ties to the country as well.
 But when it came to getting attention at that event, two of the kids that Jolie shares with Brad Pitt stole the spotlight, reported People.

-Angelina’s link to the country started in 2000, working on the popular film Tomb Raider on location.
+Angelina’s link to the country started in 2000 while working on the popular film Tomb Raider on location.
 Two years later, Jolie came back and adopted Maddox, her first child.
 Since then, the rest of her offspring have become acquainted with the South Asian country.

-“We’ve been coming back and forth for 17 years, it feels like a second home to me,” admitted the actress at the press conference prior to the movie’s Cambodia premiere, where she was joined by her youngsters.
+“We’ve been coming back and forth for 17 years, it feels like a second home to me,” admitted the actress at the press conference prior to the movie’s premiere in Cambodia, where she was joined by her youngsters.

 “The children have close ties to the children here, many of them are their best friends.
 Maddox is happy to be back in his country.”